History of the Jews in Spain: Under the Visigoths (5th century to 711)

 The tides turned even more dramatically following the conversion of the Visigothic royal family under Recared from Arianism to Catholicism in 587.
 In their desire to consolidate the realm under the new religion, the Visigoths adopted an aggressive policy concerning the Jews.
 As the king and the church acted in a single interest, the situation for the Jews deteriorated.
-Recared approved the Third Council of Toledo's move in 589 to forcibly baptize the children of mixed marriages between Jews and Christians.
-Toledo III also forbade Jews from holding public office, having intercourse with Christian women and performing circumcisions on slaves or Christians.
-Still, Recared was not entirely successful in his campaigns since not all Visigoth Arians had converted to Catholicism; the unconverted were true allies of the Jews, both of whom were oppressed, and Jews received some protection from Arian bishops and the independent Visigothic nobility.
+At the Toledo III Council in 589, bishops endorsed the Breviary's restrictions on Jews, including prohibitions on intermarriage with Christians, owning Christian slaves, and holding public office.

 While the policies of the subsequent Kings Liuva II (601–604), Witteric (603–610), and Gundemar (610–612) are unknown, Sisebut (612–620) embarked on Recared's course with renewed vigour.
-Soon after upholding the edict of compulsory baptism for children of mixed marriages, Sisebut instituted what was to become a recurring phenomenon in Spanish official policy, the first edicts expelling Jews from Spain.
+Sisebut instituted what was to become a recurring phenomenon in European Christian kingdoms, the first edicts requiring the mass conversion of all Jews to Christianity.
 After his 613 decree that Jews must either convert or be expelled, some fled to Gaul or North Africa, while as many as 90,000 converted.
 Many of the conversos, like those of later periods, maintained their Jewish identities in secret.
 During the more tolerant reign of Suintila (621–631), most of the conversos returned to Judaism, and a number of the exiles returned to Spain.